 - Get a parental responsibility agreement

-This can cause difficulties if you’re a father without parental responsibility and your ex decides to move out of the area, for example, or your partner dies and you have no rights over your children’s welfare.
+If you’re a father without parental responsibility and your ex decides to move out of the area, for example, or your partner dies and you have no rights over your children’s welfare.
 If either of these events occurs, then the only way you can gain parental responsibility is by getting a court order or a parental responsibility agreement in your favour.

 Therefore, it’s wise to draw up a parental responsibility agreement if you have children